melbcat/packer/README.md

 ----pack(elf file)

-If the target system have the same interpreter with the host system, you can run the elf file 'pack'.
-If not, you can use pack.sh to force to use the original interpreter to load the program.
-If you are not sure about this, you can always use pack.sh.
-When you use pack.sh, all the args will be passed to the real program 'pack'.
+If the target system have the same interpreter with the host system, you can run the elf file 'pack' directly.
+If not, you can use 'pack.sh' to force to use the original interpreter to load the program.
+If you are not sure about this, you can always use 'pack.sh'.
+When you use 'pack.sh', all the args will be passed to the real program 'pack'.